Financial Aid General Information

 - Code of Conduct for Education Loan Practices: Johnson & Wales University’s student loan policies take borrowers interest into consideration.
 The university has adopted the Code of Conduct for Education Loan Practices requiring all university employees and agents to act lawfully, ethically and with integrity, and to avoid actual or potential conflicts of interest in connection with education loans made to prospective, current or former students and their families.

-- All undergraduate annual loan amounts are subject to pro-ration (i.e., off-term/semester graduation, etc.).
+- All undergraduate annual loan amounts are subject to pro-ration.
 Please note that a student/borrower remains responsible for the repayment of education loans that he/she borrows even if the student is not successful in completing the educational program and/or obtaining employment.
-No student is required to apply for, or accept, any particular type of financial aid; however, it is strongly recommended that a student accept all grants.
+No student is required to apply for, or accept, any particular type of financial aid.

 - Student loan borrowers are required to complete student loan exit counseling prior to leaving Johnson & Wales University.
 For more information on student loan responsibilities and to complete student loan exit counseling, refer to Loan Repayment.

 - Students and parents of students are advised that if they enter into a Title IV, HEA loan, the loan data will be submitted to the National Student Loan Data System (NSLDS), and will be accessible by guaranty agencies, lenders and institutions determined to be authorized users of the data system.

 - There is a maximum eligibility on the total amount of JWU scholarships and grants that the university will award to a single student during a given academic year.
 The maximum amount is determined prior to each year’s financial aid awarding process and includes both university-funded and university-administered monies.
 Please contact Student Academic & Financial Services for further information regarding this policy.

-- Students participating in programs that are not assessed at full-price tuition (e.g., study abroad) may not be eligible for all of their institutional grants, scholarships or loans, and the award may be pro-rated.
+- Students participating in programs that are not assessed at full-price tuition (e.g., study abroad) may not be eligible for all of their institutional grants, scholarships or loans, and the offer may be pro-rated.